ethereum/ethereum-org-website/src/content/security/index.md

 ## Common scams {#common-scams}

-Todo:
+Scammers are always looking for ways to take your funds off you.
+It is impossible to stop scammers completely, but we can make them less effective by being aware of the most techniques used.
+There are many variations of these scams, but they generally follow the same high-level patterns.
+If nothing else, remember:

+- always be skeptical
-No one is going to give you free or discounted ETH!
+- one is going to give you free or discounted ETH!
+- no one needs access to your private keys or personal information

 ### Giveaway scam {#giveaway}